A couple weekends ago I finally got around to creating a website for a new side hustle of mine; non-fiction book editing.

 I also specifically wanted the “plural” version so the business could grow beyond just me at some point.
 And with the growth in self-publishing, I absolutely believe that it can.

-What if the domain you want is already taken?
+What if your perfect domain is taken?
+It happens!

 Step 2: Get Hosting

-Instead, for smaller sites like this, I use Bluehost.
-They are cheap and reliable, and when you’re starting out that’s pretty much all you need.
+For smaller sites like this, I use Bluehost.
+They’re cheap and reliable, and when you’re starting out that’s pretty much all you need.

-If you already have a hosting account for a blog or another website, you can generally add your new domain to your account for free, which is what I did in this case.
+If you already have a hosting account for a blog or another website, you can generally add your new domain to your account for free.

 Cost: $0-5.95 per month.